Contempt of parliament: United Kingdom

 On 4 December 2018, the UK Government was found in contempt of Parliament for the first time in history on a motion passed by MPs by 311 to 293 votes.
 The vote was triggered by the government failing to lay before Parliament any legal advice on the proposed withdrawal agreement on the terms of the UK's departure from the European Union, after a humble address for a return was unanimously agreed to by the House of Commons on 13 November.
 The government then agreed to publish the full legal advice for Brexit that was given to the Prime Minister by the Attorney General during negotiations with the European Union.
-However, this advice was never published in full.
+The advice was published the next day.

+In June 2023, a former prime minister was found in Contempt of Parliament for the first time in history.
+The Commons Privileges Committee found Boris Johnson had deliberately misled MPs by denying "Partygate" while prime minister.
+He was also found in contempt for his behaviour following his resignation as prime minister by deliberately misleading the committee, referring to the committee's findings before they were published, and for partaking in a "campaign of abuse" against MPs on the committee.
+Johnson resigned in response to the report, claiming bias.
+The report recommended a 90-day suspension had he remained an MP.